IlyaMatsuev/Apex-WebSocket-Client/src/ws-dispatcher/README.md

 ## Deploy & Run

-The server is running on Heroku at https://ws-dispatcher.herokuapp.com/ but I'd recommend you to deploy it as your own application, so it would work faster.
+The server is running on Render at https://ws-dispatcher.onrender.com/ but I'd recommend you to deploy it as your own application, so it would work faster.

+### With Render

+To create your own instance of ws-dispatcher on Render you'd need to fork this repository.
+Then, when you sign up at render.com and create a new WebService app, you can connect your new fork repository.
+It will automatically detect docker image but you'll need to provide path to `the Docker build context` and `Dockerfile`:

+-   Docker build context: src/ws-dispatcher
+-   Dockerfile: src/ws-dispatcher/Dockerfile

+The just create the app and wait till it started, you'll get your own domain that you can use.

-### With Heroku
+### With Heroku (not free anymore)

 You can deploy the server to your own Heroku account.
 I prepared two scripts for this purpose: [`heroku-deploy.sh`](../../scripts/heroku-deploy.sh) and [`heroku-update.sh`](../../scripts/heroku-update.sh).